What pigging is and how it works

 SO WHAT IS PIGGING?

 In the process industries, pigging refers to technology that uses specialist projectiles to recover, rather than waste, residual liquid in pipelines or industrial tubing.
-It has progressed from basic equipment used to clean oil pipes, to advanced, fully automated industrial pipeline product recovery and liquid transfer technology used today.
+Originally developed for cleaning oil pipes, pigging has evolved into advanced, fully automated industrial pipeline product recovery and liquid transfer technology used today.

 HPS are Hygienic and Sanitary Pipeline Product Recovery Experts.